MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The Evergreen distribution mode ensures that your WebView2 app is taking advantage of the latest WebView2 features and security updates.
 The Evergreen distribution mode has the following characteristics:

-*  The WebView2 Runtime updates automatically without additional effort from you.
+*  The WebView2 Runtime updates automatically without more effort from you.
 *  All WebView2 apps that use the Evergreen distribution mode use a shared copy of the Evergreen WebView2 Runtime, which saves disk space.
 *  On eligible systems, binaries for Microsoft Edge and the Evergreen WebView2 Runtime are hard-linked together when they are on the same version.
 This linking provides benefits for disk footprint, memory, and performance.